pyvisa/pyvisa/docs/source/advanced/testing_harness.rst

 Backend selection
 -----------------

+Contract tests do not hard-code a backend.
+The shared plugin resolves a ``ResourceManagerProvider`` first and then creates ``ResourceManager`` instances through that provider.

+The default provider behaves as follows:

+- ``--pyvisa-backend-id=ivi`` selects the built-in IVI provider.
+- any other backend id falls back to normal PyVISA backend resolution.
+- backend repositories can override the provider entirely through ``pytest_pyvisa_select_resource_manager_provider``.

-Contract tests instantiate ``pyvisa.ResourceManager()`` without a hard-coded backend.
-Select the backend exactly as in normal PyVISA usage:
+For backend ids that use normal PyVISA resolution, select the backend exactly as in normal PyVISA usage:

 - with ``PYVISA_LIBRARY`` (recommended in CI):